longevityframework/longevity/manual/subdomain/ptypes.md

 ```

 You pass longevity a collection of your `PTypes` when [building your
-subdomain](../subdomain.html), so that longevity is aware of them:
+subdomain](.), so that longevity is aware of them:

 ```scala
 import longevity.subdomain.Subdomain